 You can also select a group of parts by holding the left mouse button and dragging the mouse so that the desired parts are inside the rectangular selection box.
 You can make multiple rectangle selections by holding the CTRL key (by default) when dragging additional selection boxes.
 If you do not hold the CTRL key the previous selection box will disappear.
 If two selection boxes overlap and do not contain the same parts, then all selected parts will be merged into one large selection box.
 Dragging a selection box over parts that have already been selected will deselect them.

-You can also select a series of connected parts, like for example a chunk of rail tracks or road baseplates, by first selecting the two extremities, then right-click and choose Select Path in the contextual menu or press CTRL+P. All the parts between the two initially selected parts will be selected using the shortest way.
+You can also select a series of connected parts, like for example a chunk of rail tracks or road baseplates, by first selecting one part, then hold SHIFT+CTRL (by default) and click on a second part.
+All the parts between the two selected parts will be selected using the shortest way.
 If no path can be found between the two initially selected parts, nothing happen.
+Alternatively, you can first select the two extremities, then right-click and choose Select Path in the contextual menu or press CTRL+P.

-Finally, you can also select parts based on there name.
-This is very convenient if you want to select all the baseplace of a certain type for example.
+Finally, you can also select parts based on their name.
+This is very convenient if you want to select all the baseplate of a certain type for example.
 To do that you need to use the Find and Replace window.
 Read the Searching and Replacing Parts page for more details.